 Dangers & Annoyances

 - Pickpocketing is common at popular tourist sights, inside foreign fast-food chains, near major hotels and in flea markets.
-Sometimes pickpockets work together, with one distracting you by running into you and then apologising profusely – as an accomplice takes off with the goods.
+Sometimes pickpockets work together, with one causing a distraction by running into you and then apologising profusely as an accomplice takes off with the goods.

 - Thefts from rental vehicles are not uncommon.
 Don’t leave anything of value, including luggage, inside the car.

-- There are isolated incidents of taxi drivers, particularly in Budapest, taking advantage of passengers unfamiliar with local currency – switching large denomination notes for smaller ones and demanding extra payment.
+There are isolated incidents of taxi drivers, particularly in Budapest, taking advantage of passengers unfamiliar with local currency by switching large denomination notes for smaller ones and demanding extra payment.
 Only ever take taxis from reputable companies and make sure you know exactly how much cash you're handing over.
-Reputable ones include Budapest Taxi and Fő Taxi.
+Reputable companies include Fő Taxi and City Taxi.